1 / 10

 Module 1: Introduction to Urban Data

-During this module students will be introduced to fundamental data applications and ethical dilemmas in urban planning.
-They will be instructed on sourcing data, analyzing data via statistical testing, and presenting data through written reports and visualizations.
-In Module 1, students will gain skills in working with Census and economic data, statistical testing, and static data visualization.
-The deliverable for this module will be a descriptive profile of a Bay Area neighborhood.
+During this module students will be introduced to fundamental data applications and ethical dilemmas in urban planning, as well as presenting data through written reports and visualizations.
+In Module 1, students will gain skills in working with Census data, and static data visualization.
+The deliverable for this module will be a descriptive profile of a Toronto neighborhood.

-In the course’s second module, students will learn different tools to make maps.
-We will gain an understanding of the basic elements of maps, how to map with online programs and geographic information systems software (Carto), and how to construct story map websites.
-Students will produce a story map as the product for this module.
+Next, students will learn different tools to make maps.
+We will gain an understanding of the basic elements of maps, how to map with online programs and geographic information systems software, and, as the module’s product, how to construct story map websites.
+We will explore how to construct research questions and design projects, and use the story map assignment as the initial exploration for the final project.

 Module 3: Data Science for Planners: Big Data and Analytics

-In the course’s final module, students will use knowledge acquired in earlier modules to explore urban data science techniques.
-Classes will cover topics such as big data, open data, volunteered geographic information, smart cities, and civic hacking; and students will gain skills in real-time and crowd-sourced data collection and use.
-As the final project for the class, students will use novel sources of data to answer a research question of their choice.
+Finally, students will use knowledge acquired in earlier modules to explore urban data analytics as a research approach.
+Classes will cover topics such as big data, open data, and volunteered geographic information; and students will gain skills in real-time and crowd-sourced data collection and use.
+As the final project, students will build on their exploratory assignment in Module 2 to answer a research question with innovative data sources.

 ------------

-This class was created by Karen Chapple, Professor of City and Regional Planning at the University of California, Berkeley
+This class was created by Karen Chapple, Professor of Geography and Planning at the University of Toronto and Professor Emerita of City and Regional Planning at the University of California, Berkeley.
+Additional content provided by Manuel Santana Palacios, assistant professor at Ohio State University.